Nolan Arenado Player Props: Cardinals vs. Pirates

 Nolan Arenado At The Plate

-- Arenado leads St. Louis with a slugging percentage of .500, fueled by four extra-base hits.
+- Arenado leads St. Louis in slugging percentage (.459) thanks to four extra-base hits.

-- He ranks 12th in batting average, 27th in on base percentage, and 56th in slugging among the qualifying hitters in MLB play.
+- He ranks 28th in batting average, 50th in on base percentage, and 76th in slugging among qualifying hitters in MLB.

-- Arenado enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .368 with one homer.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.